 Jersey City is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 264,290 people and 67 constituent neighborhoods, Jersey City is the second largest community in New Jersey.
-Much of the housing stock in Jersey City was built prior to World War II, making it one of the older and more historic cities in the country.
+Jersey City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Housing costs in Jersey City are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some cities, Jersey City isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Jersey City are a mix of both white- and blue-collar jobs.
-Overall, Jersey City is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Jersey City who work in office and administrative support (12.42%), management occupations (10.60%), and sales jobs (9.97%).
+Jersey City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Jersey City is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Jersey City who work in office and administrative support (12.29%), management occupations (10.58%), and sales jobs (9.94%).

 Also of interest is that Jersey City has more people living here who work in computers and math than 95% of the places in the US.